-Save the turkey bones from your holiday dinner.
-You can use them to make a rich and flavorful turkey stock that is perfect for turkey noodle soup.
+Homemade turkey noodle soup is a perfect way to use up leftovers from your holiday meal.
 This comforting soup is a wonderful way to warm up on a chilly night.

-Cook the soup base and noodles separately to prevent the pasta getting mushy from absorbing too much liquid.
+Cook the turkey soup and noodles individually to prevent the pasta from getting mushy from absorbing too much liquid.
 When you are ready to serve, first add the egg noodles to your soup bowls, then add the hot soup.
 If your pre-cooked pasta is sticking together, run it under some warm water and the noodles will separate easily.

 Whether you’re combating a cold or seeking a comforting meal, this turkey noodle soup is a perfect way to warm up on a chilly night.
 This is a basic recipe for turkey noodle soup, but I urge you to experiment and tweak to develop your own family favorite.